The Puffballs21st October 2015

 An average Giant Puffball can produce seven trillion spores.
 These spores are very fussy and the mushroom is lucky if more than 1 of them grows to maturity.

-This is quite lucky for us too as it has been calculated that if each spore from one mushroom germinated and the same happened to that generation it would produce a mass of fungi 800 times the volume of the earth!
+This is quite lucky for us too, as it has been calculated that if each spore from one mushroom germinated and the same happened to that generation, it would produce a mass of fungi 800 times the volume of the Earth!

 Calvatia gigantia roughly translates to giant bald head!

-These mushrooms fool many people, and account for the second most mushroom poisonings in the UK each year.
-They are not deadly but can make you very ill.
+These mushrooms fool many people and account for the second most mushroom poisonings in the UK each year.
+They are not deadly, but can make you very ill.

 Earthballs are easily identified though, as they have a tough warted skin, giving them their other common name ‘The Poison Pigskin Puffball’.

 They are also more solid to the touch and less spongy throughout.
-If cut in half almost all Earthballs are purple or black in the middle, this should put most people off eating them!
+If cut in half, almost all Earthballs are purple or black in the middle; this should put most people off eating them!

-Beware though, some species of Earthball can remain white in the middle, but they are still much firmer to the touch without the spongy effect inside.
-Remember; if you are unsure of what you have then the rule is always don’t eat it!
+But beware, as some species of Earthball can remain white in the middle; though they are still much firmer to the touch and without the spongy effect inside.
+The skin will still be tough and warty.

 If cut in half, this egg sack would reveal a small mushroom ready to burst through the egg skin and start growing.